ProfChukwuemeka10/SPARK-MNIST-Image-classification/README.md

 # SPARK-MNIST-Image-classification
-In this project, the MNIST data set was analyzed and classified either as cancerous or non-cancerous
+In this project, the MNIST data set was analyzed such that we detect the numbers (0 - 9) called up